 The Action Committee has worked with its members and hundreds of volunteers over thousands of hours to:

-•Monitor the quality of our streams, river, lakes and ponds and identify trends and sources of pollution
+• Monitor the quality of our streams, river, lakes and ponds and identify trends and sources

 With its partners, the Action Committee has been recognized for its accomplishments.
 The 2001 Environmental Quality Award for Region 2 was presented to the Action Committee by the US Environmental Protection Agency and the New Jersey Department of Environmental Protection presented the committee with its 2002 Environmental Excellence Award.